 - your age

-If you take too much fentanyl, call your healthcare provider or local Poison Control Center, or seek emergency medical attention right away.
+If you take too much Actiq, call your healthcare provider or local Poison Control Center, or seek emergency medical attention right away.

-If fentanyl is administered by a healthcare provider in a medical setting, it is unlikely that an overdose will occur.
+If Actiq is administered by a healthcare provider in a medical setting, it is unlikely that an overdose will occur.
 However, if overdose is suspected, seek emergency medical attention.

 - Keep this and all medicines out of the reach of children.